DataDog/documentation/content/en/monitors/notifications.md

 ### Renotify

-Enable monitor renotification (optional), which is useful to remind your team a problem is not solved.
+Enable monitor renotification (optional) to remind your team that a problem is not solved.
-If enabled, you are given the option to include an escalation message sent any time the monitor remain in the `alert` or `no data` state for the configured time.
+If renotification is enabled, you are given the option to include an escalation message that is sent if the monitor remains in the `alert` or `no data` state for the specified time.
-The escalation message can be added in two ways:
+The escalation message can be added in the following ways:

-* In the escalation_message box (UI) or attribute (API)
-* (recommended) By leveraging the `{{#is_renotify}}` block in the original message
+* In the `{{#is_renotify}}` block in the original notification message (recommended).
+* In the *escalation_message* field in the app.
+* With the `escalation_message` attribute in the API.

-The original notification message is always included therefore you want to leverage the `{{#is_renotify}}` block in the following conditions:
+If you use the `{{#is_renotify}}` block, keep in mind that the original notification message is also included in the renotification, so:

-1. The escalation message is only there to add some extra details and should not contain the original message details
+1. Include only extra details in the `{{#is_renotify}}` block and don't repeat the original message details.
-2. The escalation message should only be sent for a subset of groups
+2. Send the escalation message to a subset of groups.

 Learn how to configure your monitors for those use cases in [the example section](#examples).